This was up back in 2016. If you missed out, Connell and Ward’s First Sun House in Amersham, Buckinghamshire is on the market once more.

 Outside of the house, you’ll find some well-maintained garden surrounding the house with parking also behind the secure gates, which in turn leads to the integral garage.

 Fancy moving in?
-This one has already had a price drop since first going up for sale and now has a guide price of £1,360,000.
+This one has already had a couple of price drops since first going up for sale and now has a guide price of £1,298,000.
 I know, not exactly cheap, but every price drop helps.

 Images and details courtesy of Hamptons.
 For more details and to make an enquiry, please visit the website.